-Tower engineering professionals are busy in the field working to quickly upgrade the country’s wireless network to support the Fifth Generation (5G) specifications now required.
-The old network infrastructure must be inspected and retrofitted to hold the new equipment.
+Tower engineering professionals are working to quickly upgrade the country’s wireless network to support the required Fifth Generation (5G) specifications.
+But first, the old network infrastructure must be inspected and retrofitted to hold the new equipment.

-Ingenuity, physical labor, and old school tools, are being paired with sophisticated, expensive technology to get the 5G networks up and running.
+Ingenuity, physical labor, and old-school tools are paired with sophisticated, expensive technology to get the 5G networks up and running.

-Communication tower employees including engineers and other workers climb cell towers to perform construction and maintenance activities.
-Cell tower workers face numerous hazards including fall hazards, hazards associated with structural collapses and improper rigging and hoisting practices, and “struck-by” hazards.
+Communication tower employees, including engineers and workers, climb cell towers to perform construction and maintenance activities.
+As a result, cell tower workers face numerous hazards, including fall hazards, hazards associated with structural collapses and improper rigging and hoisting practices, and “struck-by” hazards.

-Wireless coverage is expanding in rural areas and is certainly a priority in West Virginia where so many mountain areas are underserved.
+Wireless coverage is expanding in rural areas and is certainly a priority in West Virginia, where many mountain areas are underserved.

-In West Virginia, thousands of new, small-cell transmitters about the size of shoeboxes have been installed on telephone poles and street lamps, but cover only a radius of around a couple of thousand feet.
-The 5G wireless service will depend just as much on traditional cell towers that are at least thirty feet and up to 2,000 feet high.
-The old towers need to be reinforced to accommodate the additional load of equipment.
+In West Virginia, thousands of new, small-cell transmitters about the size of shoeboxes have been installed on telephone poles and street lamps but cover only a radius of around a couple of thousand feet.
+The 5G wireless service will depend just as much on traditional cell towers at least thirty feet and up to 2,000 feet high.
+In addition, the old towers need to be reinforced to accommodate the additional equipment load.

-Tower workers not only have to be fearless enough to work at astounding heights, but also have to have the stamina to work grueling hours.
+Tower workers have to be fearless enough to work at astounding heights and have the stamina to work grueling hours.
 The cell service tower workers are called to drive several hours to remote locations, and a single shift can last up to 12 hours.

-The work is physically demanding and requires employees to spend long periods of time away from home; hence, job tenure tends to be short and turnover tends to be high, making adequate training a difficulty as well as a priority.
+The work is physically demanding and requires employees to spend long periods away from home; hence, job tenure tends to be short, and turnover tends to be high, making adequate training a difficult and a priority.

-West Virginia has benefited from the new connectedness and job opportunities that the cellular communications industry has created.
-Cell tower workers have one of the toughest jobs.
-Climbing cell towers requires bravery, dexterity, physical strength, and the ability to keep your balance when scaling heights of up to two thousand feet above the ground.
+West Virginia has benefited from the new connectedness and job opportunities created by the cellular communications industry.
+But unfortunately, cell tower workers have one of the most challenging jobs.
+Climbing cell towers requires bravery, dexterity, physical strength, and balance when scaling heights up to two thousand feet above the ground.

 The Occupational Health and Safety Administration (OSHA) tells us that the growing demand for wireless and broadcast communications has spurred a dramatic increase in communication tower construction and maintenance.

-In order to erect or maintain communication towers, employees regularly climb towers, using fixed ladders, support structures or step bolts, from 100 feet to heights in excess of 1000 or 2000 feet.
+To erect or maintain communication towers, employees regularly climb towers using fixed ladders, support structures, or step bolts, from 100 feet to heights in excess of 1000 or 2000 feet.
 Employees climb towers throughout the year, including during inclement weather conditions.

 Some of the more frequently encountered hazards include: